eashuu/AnacondaGPT/README.md

 const API_KEY = "****************************"

 It would be like the above comment

-You an generate your own API_KEY in the official openai website,and generate your own key and paste it in the js file and commit.
+You can generate your own API_KEY in the official openai website,and generate your own key and paste it in the js file and commit.

 SAYONARA!😉